Consensys/plonk-solidity-audit/README.md

 * `compute_gamma_kzg`, `fold_state`: those functions correspond to the `FoldProof` function of the Kzg package in gnark-crypto (see [gnark](https://github.com/ConsenSys/gnark/blob/develop/backend/plonk/bn254/verify.go#L232)).

 * `batch_verify_multi_points` corresponds to [gnark](https://github.com/ConsenSys/gnark/blob/develop/backend/plonk/bn254/verify.go#L253), where here in solidity the number of proofs to fold is hardcoded to 2.
+The algo also corresponds to section 3.1 of the [plonk paper](https://eprint.iacr.org/2019/953.pdf).

+## Risks

+If any of the public inputs (see contracts/TestVerifier.sol) or the proof (see contracts/TestVerifier.sol), the proof should not pass.